The Bravest Man

 the Sheets, plus a nip of egg white.

 From The Gentleman’s Companion: Being an Exotic Drinking Book or, Around the World with Jigger, Beaker, and Flask Vol.2, CH Baker (New York, 1946).
-Submitted by Jerome.
+By Jerome.

 But if the water becomes deeper still